 Gridiron Liberation Army – The Gridiron Liberation Army was established in the 1980s along the lines of the Symbionese Liberation Army, but in this case, cast members in ski masks occasionally hijacked a script that was particularly dull.
 As with the SLA and Patty Hearst, the GLA faded into history as the writing got better.

 Leko – In the 1930s, a spotlight was developed and brand-named as Lekolite.
 It became the dominant spotlight used in traditional theatrical venues, but Gridiron has never understood traditional theatre.
 The writers didn’t know a Leko from taco.
 One year a local journalist joined the troupe to offer stage direction and, as she let us know, she was “of the theatre.”
 It was not a good match, but we didn’t really recognize the issue until she started yelling from the top of a ladder about “lekos” and their lousy placement.
-In some measure, the Lekos became a metaphor for us, because we never seemed to enter or exit or simply be where we were supposed to be, according to the theatre person.
+In some measure, the Lekos became a metaphor for us, the actors, because we never seemed to enter or exit or simply be where we were supposed to be, according to the theatre person.
 So to join Lekos with another person’s name today is about as strong an epithet as we can deliver.

 Macadoodles – This beer and wine shop began business just over the Missouri state line and quickly became a favorite of anyone living in Benton County, which was “dry” at the time and didn’t allow liquor sales.
 The name itself was funny, so it soon became a reference in every year’s show, occasionally taking center stage such as the year that Gridiron writers allowed Macadoodles to start selling medicinal marijuana.